information

 Project Components, Purpose, and History

-This project will fill gaps in the sidewalk network on both sides of SE Duke and Flavel streets between SE 52nd and 82nd avenues, improving comfort and accessibility.
-The project will also add additional crosswalks along SE Duke and Flavel streets, increasing pedestrian visibility.
+This project filled gaps in the sidewalk network on both sides of SE Duke and Flavel streets between SE 52nd and 82nd avenues, and added additional crosswalks along SE Duke and Flavel streets, increasing pedestrian visibility.

-The project will also install a new neighborhood greenway on portions of Knapp and Ogden streets between SE 52nd and SE 87th avenues, including a new signalized crossing of SE 82nd Avenue and an enhanced crossing of 72nd Avenue at SE Ogden Street.
-Neighborhood greenways are low-traffic and low-speed streets that prioritize people walking, bicycling, and rolling.
-Along with added signage to improve wayfinding, this new neighborhood greenway will complement the existing and/or funded north-south 60s, 70s and 80s neighborhood greenways.
+The project also installed a new neighborhood greenway on portions of Knapp and Ogden streets between SE 52nd and SE 87th avenues, including a new signalized crossing of SE 82nd Avenue and an enhanced crossing of 72nd Avenue at SE Ogden Street.

 Download a project map here: